D3press3dd/D3press3dd/README.md

 ## Currently contributor and maintainer of [Monkeytype](https://monkeytype.com), the world's most customizable typing website. 👨‍💻💻

-## 🙋‍♂️ About Me</br>

 <p align="justify">
-Hi, I am Anthony Rosman passionate about building accessible, user-friendly websites and web applications.
+Hi, I am passionate about building accessible, user-friendly websites and web applications.
 Current fullstack developer freelance from Venezuela.
 I spend my time on personal projects and learning more about technologies and how to improve my skills.
 I am passionate about building accessible, user-friendly websites and web applications.
 My skills include HTML, CSS, Javascript (ES6+),Typescript, React,Jest,React Testing Library, Vitest, formik, yup, Node, Express, MongoDb, GIT, Github, Netlify.
-However, I am constantly learning and am open to new technologies.
+However, I'm open to new technologies.
 If you think I would be a great fit for your team feel free to contact me so we can chat.</p>
 </br>

 ## Skills